-Can a little reward from the table or getting into your stuff really hurt your dog?
+Can a table scrap really hurt your dog?
 Well, that depends on what it is and what’s in it.
 If it contains the sweetener xylitol, it can cause your dog some real problems.
-In fact, there’s a lot of people food your dog should never eat.
+In fact, according to your veterinarian, there’s a lot of people food your dog and cat should never eat.
 And, it’s not just because of weight.
 Some foods are downright dangerous for dogs — and you may be surprised to find just how common food poisoning in dogs is.
 Read on to learn about toxic foods for dogs!

 Xylitol is a sugar alcohol commonly used in candy and chewing gum (and some other products, such as peanut butter).
 It’s very common substitute for artificial sweetener as it’s low calorie and all-natural.
 It is also found in some pharmaceuticals and oral health products such as chewable vitamins and throat lozenges.
 While Xylitol is safe for humans, it can be harmful to dogs.
 The compound doesn’t affect glucose levels in people, but even a small amount ingested by your four-legged friend can cause a dangerous surge of insulin.
 (In as little as 15 minutes, the blood sugar of a dog that has eaten gum containing Xylitol may register a marked drop in blood sugar.)
 At higher doses, Xylitol is believed toxic to the canine liver.

 Chocolate is one of the most common foods that is bad for dogs.
 Dog owners know better than to leave a candy bar or two laying around.
 Chocolate contains caffeine and theobromine which fall under the methylxanthines category.
-When we hear the phrase “the darker the chocolate, the more dangerous,” it’s because white chocolates contain fewer methylxanthines.
-Thus, less toxicity.
-If eaten by a dog, chocolate can cause vomiting, dehydration, abdominal pains, severe agitation, muscle tremors, irregular heart rhythm, elevated body temperature, seizures and death.
+Dark chocolate is extra dangerous because it contains more methylxanthines, thus more toxicity.
+Chocolate can cause your dog to vomit and diarrhea, experience dehydration, abdominal pains, severe agitation, muscle tremors, irregular heart rate, elevated body temperature, seizures and death.

 Puppies drink milk from their mothers after they’re born.
 However, like humans, dogs can also suffer from lactose intolerance so any dairy product should really be avoided.
 Additionally, milk contains milk sugar that dogs don’t have the enzymes to break down.
 Consumption of milk could lead to vomiting, diarrhea and other gastrointestinal problems.
 While it’s not immediately life-threatening, it can contribute to serious bacterial exposure in dogs that could eventually lead to disease.

 While onions go with pretty much anything savory, they can do more than just make your dog cry.
-Onions contain compounds that can be harmful to dogs if ingested enough.
+Onions contain compounds that can be harmful to dogs if ingestion occurs.
 Onions can damage red blood cells in dogs causing them to become weaker and move around less.
 If enough onions are consumed, a blood transfusion might be necessary.

 One of the more recent discoveries, Macadamia Nuts can be incredibly harmful to dogs if eaten.
 The specific chemicals found in macadamias are still unknown right now, but they are known to cause a toxic reaction to dogs if ingested.
 Dogs will develop weakness and an inability to walk, specifically in their hind legs.
 Vomiting, staggering gait, depression, tremors and hypothermia.